-Dr Adam P. Sharples is a Senior Lecturer in Cell and Molecular Physiology and the course director for the MSc in Cell and Tissue Engineering at Keele University, ISTM, School of Medicine, UK.
+Dr Adam P. Sharples is a Senior Lecturer in Epigenetics at Liverpool John Moores University within the top institute (RISES) in the UK for research quality (REF2014) in sport and exercise sciences.
+Adam also holds an honorary Senior Lecturer position in Cell & Tissue Engineering at Keele University, ISTM, School of Medicine, UK.
 ISTM Keele is an EPSRC Doctoral Training Centre for Regenerative Medicine, an Arthritis UK and European Centre for Excellence in Tissue Engineering and a UK Regenerative Medicine Platform Research Hub.
-Adam previously held an academic position at the top institute in the UK for research quality (REF2014) in sport and exercise sciences at Liverpool John Moores University for 5 years prior to his appointment at Keele.

-His research is focused in cell/molecular biology, physiology and bioengineering, where he investigates the underlying cellular, molecular and epigenetic mechanisms of skeletal muscle growth and wasting in health and disease using both cell modelling and whole body approaches.
+Adam’s research is focused in cell/molecular biology (epigenetics), physiology and bioengineering, where he investigates the underlying cellular, molecular and epigenetic mechanisms of skeletal muscle growth and wasting in health and disease using both cell modelling and whole body approaches.
 He has published research in internationally renowned high-impact journals including Aging Cell, FASEB J, Scientific Reports (Nature), Scientific Data (Nature) and Biomaterials.
-He is an ex-professional Rugby League Player and founder and Editor-in-Chief of a new open access journal Cellular and Molecular Exercise Physiology.
+He is an ex-professional Rugby League Player and founder and Editor-in-Chief of open access journal Cellular and Molecular Exercise Physiology.